Plant Breeder's Rights fees

-*When filing a new application by another means from 1 December 2012 (for example by mail, facsimile or at an IP Lodgement counter) the lower fee will not apply.
+*When filing a new application by another means from 1 December 2012 (for example by mail) the lower fee will not apply.

 Applicants have twelve months from the date of acceptance to pay the Examination Fee (the time limit to pay examination fees on imported varieties can be deferred for a maximum of 12 months after the variety has been released from quarantine; contact the PBR Office for further details).

 The examination fee pays for the assessment of the description, the publication of a description and photograph of the new variety in Plant Varieties Journal, the field examination, if any, and any other enquiries necessary to establish eligibility for Plant Breeders Rights.

 Examination of the application, including field examination and publication of the description and photograph, will not commence until the examination fee has been received.

 After the description has been published, successful applicants will be asked to pay the Certificate fee.
 This covers the final examination of all details, the production of certificate and copy of the variety description in the PBR register.
 Those applicants are granted Plant Breeders Rights and receive a Certificate.